ruma/ruma.dev/content/news/2021-08-19-gsoc-coverage.md

 [`matrix-rust-sdk`] has already implemented [the gossiping of cross signing keys], building on top of Ruma's implementation of Secret Sharing.

-As I wasn't realistic to include the major macro refactor in my GSoC project, I decided to move onto  [MSC2785: Event notification attributes and actions].
+As it wasn't realistic to include the major macro refactor in my GSoC project, I decided to move onto  [MSC2785: Event notification attributes and actions].
 I had kept this as an extra goal for my project, and seemed to be a good fit for the situation.
 Unluckily though, when I read more into the MSC's text, I realized I would encounter the exact same problem as I had with Secret Storage.
-This MSC introduced the event type `*m.notifications_profile.<profile>*` where `<profile>` is the name of the profile to store.
-I still powered ahead, implementing the different endpoints and events, temporarily setting a fixed event type name for `*m.notifications_profile.<profile>`.
+This MSC introduced the event type `m.notifications_profile.<profile>` where `<profile>` is the name of the profile to store.
+I still powered ahead, implementing the different endpoints and events, temporarily setting a fixed event type name for `m.notifications_profile.<profile>`.
 This allowed the grunt of the work to be done, meaning it would be ready for when Ruma gets support for variable event names.
 Although the MSC isn't finalized as of yet, all the currently laid out endpoints and events have been implemented in a